|Linda C. Hodges, Ph.D.

 Associate Vice Provost for Faculty Affairs & Director

 Linda C. Hodges, Director of the Faculty Development Center, was Director of the Harold W. McGraw, Jr. Center for Teaching and Learning at Princeton University from 2003-2009 before retiring to Maryland.
-She holds a doctorate in biochemistry from the University of Kentucky and was a faculty member for over 20 years before transitioning into faculty development.
+She holds a doctorate in biochemistry from the University of Kentucky and was a faculty member for over 20 years before transitioning into faculty development and the learning sciences.
 Prior to coming to the McGraw Center in 2001 she was the William Rand Kenan, Jr. Professor of Chemistry at Agnes Scott College near Atlanta, Georgia.
 During her faculty tenure at two different institutions she taught a wide range of courses, participated in faculty governance, and served as department chair.
 In 1999 she was one of 28 faculty chosen nationally to study and assess new pedagogical approaches as a Carnegie Scholar of the Carnegie Foundation for the Advancement of Teaching.
+During that time she had the opportunity to work under the guidance of Lee Shulman.
 She has published widely on her work in faculty development, engaged student learning, and effective teaching practices.
 Her special interests are in pedagogies of engagement and the scholarship of teaching and learning.

 |Kerrie L. Kephart, Ph.D.

 Associate Director for Pedagogical Innovation, Research, & Assessment